GBlanch/BeautifulSoup-and-Pyrthon-for-Web-Scraping/readme.md

 ![image](https://github.com/GBlanch/BeautifulSoup-and-Python-for-Web-Scraping/assets/136500426/951df0c8-ef6e-4315-91fd-a5e8f3ea6cd4)

 Please notice that we can also assign a variable `key_word_search` to replace anytime we need the content of key word `nkw` on the URL address we have just passed.
-We have placed some curly brackets `{}` instead.
-This way our script shall be modified without having to access to any web browser or if we decide to automate other processes.
+We have placed some curly brackets `{}` in its place.
+This way the target of our scraping script shall be modified without having to access to any web browser, or even if we just decide to automate other processes.

-Next we load the `html file` into memory with the function `uReq`.
+Next we load the `html file` into memory with the function `uReq` from the library `urllib.request`.
+For that we will define the variable `client` which will conatin the http client object.
 We also can have a look at the content of this object:

 ![image](https://github.com/GBlanch/BeautifulSoup-and-Python-for-Web-Scraping/assets/136500426/b8e7155f-f150-4f87-856a-363a3a32cbdb)